cspoojary/Coffee-Shop-Sales-Analysis/README.md

      B. To show the **Number of Transactions** by **Product Category**, also sorted in descending order.<br>
      C. To present both the **Number of Transactions** and **Revenue** by **Product Type**, sorted in descending order and filtered to display the Top 15.

-4. Build a dynamic dashboard to visualize patterns and trends.
+3. Build a dynamic dashboard to visualize patterns and trends.
+   - Adding Pivot Charts to show revenue by month as a **Line charts**, transaction by day of week and hour of the day as **Column charts**, and transactions by product category as a **Bar charts**.
+- Assembling the charts into rough dashboard layout, and include space for the Pivot table showing Top 15 product types.
+- Adding slicer to store location, and connect it to all of the Pivot tables on the sheet.
+- Adjust formatting alignment and polish to finalize the dashboard.